-The Group has considered the carrying value of the Group's intangible assets (excluding goodwill) and assessed for indicators of impairment at December 31, 2022 in accordance with IAS 36.
+The Group has considered the carrying value of the Group's intangible assets (excluding goodwill) and assessed for indicators of impairment at December 31, 2023 in accordance with IAS 36 'Impairment of Assets'.
 No such indicators of impairment were identified.
-The Group has concluded that the potential impact of climate change does not have a significant impact on the carrying value or remaining useful lives of the intangible assets of the Group at December 31, 2022.
+The Group has concluded that the potential impact of climate change does not have a significant impact on the carrying value or remaining useful lives of the intangible assets of the Group at December 31, 2023.